-22UMA101C Mathematics for Electrical Sciences - I 04-Credits Hrs/Week: 3:0:1 (Integrated) CIE Marks:50 Total Hours: 40 Hrs (Integrateu) SEE Marks:50
+22UMA104C Mathematics for Mechanical Sciences -I 04-Credits Hrs/Week: 3:0:2 (Integrated) CIE Marks:50 Total Hours: 40 Hrs (Integrated) SEE Marks:50

-The goal of the course Mathematics for Electrical sciences-II (22UMA101C) is to
+The goal of the course Mathematics for Mechanical Sciences-I is to

-- 1) Familiarize the importance of calculus associated with one variable and multivariable for Electrical science and engineering. - 2) Analyze Electrical science and engineering problems by applying Ordinary Differential Equations. - 3) Apply the knowledge of Multiple Integrals and beta Gamma functions to Solve Electrical science Problems. - 4) Develop the knowledge of Linear Algebra to solve the system of equations.
+- 1. Familiarize the importance of calculus associated with one variable and two variables for Mechanical engineering. - 2.
+Analyze Mechanical engineering problems applying Ordinary Differential Equations. - 3.
+Develop the knowledge of Linear Algebra refereeing to matrices.

-Introduction to polar coordinates and curvature relating to EC & EE Engineering Applications :
+Introduction to polar coordinates and curvature relating to mechanical engineering.